 Valley of the Moon is a fascinating area in the Jacumba Mountains Wilderness (itself a part of the Sierra Juarez Mountains of the Peninsular Ranges) in Imperial County – it’s like a small patch of Joshua Tree with it’s giant granite boulders, but without the Joshua Trees.

-It is also an incredibly windy place (Valley of the Winds would be an appropriate name, too – I’ve said that before), and the wind and dust work magic on the relatively soft granite boulders, creating amazing shapes and forms in wind caves and carvings, some look almost man made, like sacred symbols carved in rock, others appear almost organic, alien-like.
+It is also an incredibly windy place (Valley of the Winds would be an appropriate name, too – I’ve said that before), and the wind and dust work magic on the relatively soft granite boulders, creating amazing shapes and forms.
+Some boulders are hollowed out and contain small wind caves that one can step into, and then inside are further carvings that are also called Tafoni (Wikipedia).
+Some look almost man made, like sacred symbols carved in rock, others appear almost organic or perhaps alien-like.

 Stay up to date with my blogposts and subscribe via email.
 It’s easy and you’ll never receive more than one post per day.

 All images and content © by Alexander S. Kunz, unless otherwise noted.
 No re-use without express written permission.
 Most images are available as prints and for commercial licensing.
 Please contact me if you’re interested.
 Prints and licensed images are NOT watermarked, of course.

 Strictly non-commercial usage (ie. no monetization through ads, referral systems etc.) on private blogs and websites is allowed if proper credit and a back-link are provided in the form of “Photo by Alexander S. Kunz – www.alex-kunz.com“.
 Thanks!